PROMOS/Fernweh (studies and internships), Fulbright

 You can apply for both PROMOS and STIBET only if there are two different projects that need funding, e.g. you can have studying abroad or doing an internship abroad funded by PROMOS and writing a final thesis by STIBET.

-Step 1: Please complete the online application (please fill in only once, even if you apply for PROMOS and Fernweh at the same time).
+Please fill in only once, even if you apply for PROMOS and Fernweh at the same time.

 - Letter of Motivation (in German or English, max.
 2 pages)

 - Proof of Voluntary Work (brief confirmation is sufficient)

 - Current Transcript of Records ("Notenbescheinigung," download in Stud.IP)

 - Certificate of Enrolment (for the current term)

 - Letter of Acceptance from host institution: studies, final thesis, language course, or degree-related course (only if your stay is independent of a programme by the International Office)